mariamesa/Calling-Methods/README.md

 # Calling-Methods
-//This is a simple program displaying how to call methods.
+This is a simple program displaying how to call methods.

 import java.util.
 Scanner;
 public class CallingMethods {